bcgov/digital-trust-toolkit/applications/application-Envirochem.md

 *5. SHOULD define how the governing authority, administering authority, and the GF are sustainable under these requirements.*

-1. Envirochem will send an invitation to the other business entity via email.
+1. Envirochem MUST send an invitation to the other business entity via email to initiate the exchange of information.
-2. The receiving party must accept invitation in order to establish a secure connection.
+2. The receiving party MUST accept invitation in order to establish a secure connection.

 ** Issuance of TSM Credential **